 § 1603 Definitions.

-(1) "Litter'' shall include all rubbish, waste material, refuse, cans, bottles, garbage, trash, debris, dead animals or other discarded materials of every kind and description.
+(3) “Litter” includes all rubbish, waste material, refuse, cans, bottles, garbage, trash, debris, dead animals, or other discarded materials of every kind and description.

-(2) "Public or private property'' shall include the right-of-way of any road or highway; any body of water or watercourse, or the shores or beaches thereof; any park, playground, building, refuge or conservation or recreation area; and any residential or farm properties, timberlands or forests.
+(4) “Public or private property” includes the right-of-way of any road or highway; any body of water or watercourse, or the shores or beaches thereof; any park, playground, building, refuge, or conservation or recreation area; and any residential or farm properties, timberlands, or forests.

 § 1604 Unlawful activities.

-It shall be unlawful for any person or persons to dump, deposit, throw or leave, or cause or permit the dumping, depositing, placing, throwing or leaving of litter on any public or private property of this State, or any waters in this State, unless:
+(a) Littering. — It is unlawful for a person to deposit, throw, or leave, or cause or permit the depositing, placing, throwing, or leaving of litter on public or private property of this State, unless either of the following 2 conditions is met:

-(1) Such property is designated by the State or by any of its agencies or political subdivisions for the disposal of trash or litter, and such person is authorized by the proper public authority to use such property for such purpose;
+(1) The property is designated by the State or by any of its agencies or political subdivisions for the management of litter, and the person is authorized by the proper public authority to use the property for that purpose.

-(2) Such litter is placed in a litter receptacle or container installed on such property; and
+a.
+The litter is placed in a litter receptacle or container installed on or at the property.

-(3) Such person is the owner or tenant in lawful possession of such property or has first obtained consent of the owner or tenant in lawful possession, or unless the act is done under the personal direction of said owner or tenant, all in a manner consistent with the public welfare.
+b.
+The person is the owner or tenant in lawful possession of the property or has first obtained consent of the owner or tenant in lawful possession, or the act is done under the personal direction of the owner or tenant, all in a manner consistent with the public welfare.

 § 1605 Penalties; jurisdiction; voluntary assessment form.

-(c) The Court is hereby directed to make public the names of persons convicted of violating this chapter.
+(c) The Court shall make public the names of persons convicted of violating this chapter.

 § 1606 Prima facie evidence.

-Whenever litter is thrown, deposited, dropped or dumped from any motor vehicle, boat, airplane or other conveyance in violation of this chapter, it shall be prima facie evidence that the operator of said conveyance shall have violated this chapter and licenses to operate such conveyances may be suspended for a period not to exceed 30 days together with, or in lieu of, other penalties for littering in the Code, unless littering from said vehicle is a first offense in which case the license shall not be suspended and the sanctions provided in § 1605 of this title shall apply.
+(b) A license to operate a conveyance listed in paragraph (a)(1) of this section may be suspended for a period not to exceed 30 days together with, or in lieu of, other penalties for littering under this chapter or another law of this State.
+But, if littering or dumping from a conveyance listed in subsection (a) of this section is a first offense, the license may not be suspended and the sanctions provided in § 1605 of this title apply.

 § 1607 Receptacles to be provided.